Cosmic muon flux attenuation methods for superconducting qubit experiments: Introduction

+We perform a muon flux characterization at different depths using a home-built muon detector and verify the data collected with tailored Geant4 simulations.
+We also provide a detailed description of the detector so that it can be reproduced. \\ In parallel, we measured the amount of energy deposition by ionizing radiation at cryogenic temperatures for two identical germanium wafers: this experiment showed how the orientation of the chip with respect to the sky can strongly change the energy deposition within the substrate, mainly due to the strong angular dependence of cosmic rays reaching the device.

-We perform muon flux characterization at different depths and for different chip orientations using a home-built muon detector.
-We provide a detailed description of the detector so that other groups can develop their own.
-We believe that superconducting qubit technology developers need to start bringing attention to ionizing radiation, and cosmic muons in particular, in order to push even further the quality and stability of the devices in order to develop universal quantum computers and quantum sensors for, e.g., rare physics events.
+We believe that superconducting qubit technology developers need to start bringing their attention to ionizing radiation, and cosmic muons in particular, in order to push even further the quality and stability of the devices in order to develop universal quantum computers and quantum sensors for the detection of, e.g., rare physics events.

-This work is organized as follows: in Sec.~\ref{sec1} we give an introduction of the physics of cosmic muons and their connection with qubits.
-In Sec.~\ref{sec2} we describe our muon detector and present its characterization.
-Section~\ref{sec3} presents our main results of the dependence of cosmic muon flux on the zenith angle and on the rock depth for shallow sites.
-Finally, we conclude in Sec.~\ref{conclusions}.
+This work is organized as follows: in Section~\ref{sec1} we give an introduction of the physics of cosmic rays and its connection with qubits.
+In Section~\ref{sec2}, we describe our specific muon detector and present its characterization.
+Section~\ref{sec3} presents our main results of the dependence of cosmic muon flux on the rock depth for shallow sites along with the Geant4 simulations developed to cross-check the data collected.
+Section~\ref{sec4} presents the difference in energy spectra recorded in two germanium wafers, one oriented parallel with respect to the sky (zenith angle of 90 degrees), the other orthogonal with respect to the sky (zenith angle of 0 degrees).
+Finally, we provide conclusions and future perspectives in Section~\ref{conclusions}.